 The ATAR ranges between 99.95 and 0, the maximum rank is 99.95 instead of the 100 awarded to the best in the state.

 How does scaling work?
+Scaled ATAR score.

 There are many factors that impact scaling including stage of subject, scaling within your school, how the teacher marks you, also the performance of all students sitting in the exams for that particular year, etc.

-Estimating your ATAR
+Estimating and Predicting your ATAR